polterguy/camphora-five/help-files/Camphora Five/05 - Manually editing your app.md

 your Markdown.
 These tags will be rendered _"as is"_ in your resulting HTML.
 However, your HTML whitelist file, declares which HTML elements and attributes of HTML elements are legal to render here - But only for your specific app, and not all apps in general.
-Any HTML tag found in a Markdown field, that does not exist in your whitelist file, will simply be entirely removed.
+Any HTML tag found in a Markdown field, that does not exist in your whitelist file, will simply be entirely removed, preventing injection of malicious HTML tags into your dataset.

+**Notice**, if you create your own custom views, rendering Markdown, you need to make sure yourself that no malicious HTML tags are injected into your resulting HTML!